 Final Thoughts on Frugal Ways to Save Money

 There are so many ways to save, and you must find the methods that work best for you.
-If one of these tips doesn’t work and another, don’t worry!
+If one of these tips doesn’t work, don’t worry!
 You can always try another one until it does work for you.